 The standard textbook account for "informal" (human-readable) HoTT is [UFP13], exposition may be found in [BLL13], gentle introduction in [Rij18][Rij23] (the former more extensive); and see the companion article [TQP, §5].
-Available software that runs homotopically typed programs includes Agda and Coq.
+Available software that verifies homotopically typed programs includes Coq and Agda and software that also runs such programs is given by CubicalAgda.